Sorry, your browser is not compatible with some of the content on this website. Please update to a newer browser to view this website.

 Characteristics and application:

 Globo welding (patented by LEISTER ®) works almost the same way as in contour welding.
 A Laser beam is focused at a point on the joining plane via an air bearing, frictionless, freely rotating glass sphere.
 The glass sphere not only focuses – it also serves as a mechanical clamping tool.
 While the sphere rolls on the component, it applies continuous pressure at a point on the joining plane.
-This ensures that the Laser beam is only incident at the point at which the contact pressure is also applied.
+This ensures that the beam is only incident at the point at which the contact pressure is also applied.

 Images courtesy of LEISTER Process Technologies LEISTER ®

-A unique method for bonding cylindrical components, developed by LEISTER ®, whereby a mirror deflects the Laser beam such that it impinges radially on the outside symmetrical surface of the component.
+A unique method for bonding cylindrical components, developed by LEISTER ®, whereby a mirror deflects the beam such that it impinges radially on the outside symmetrical surface of the component.
 The tight fit between the joining parts ensures the clamping pressure required for the welding process.
 The component remains in a fixed position during the circumferential, continuous welding process.

 In this technique, one or more Lasers heat the entire weld area simultaneously.
 High power diode Lasers are generally used as a result of their compact design.
 It is very easy to achieve linear welding seams.
 Almost any beam geometry can be generated by means of special, state-of-the-art beam shaping elements.

 With this LEISTER ® patented technique a mask is inserted between the Laser source and the parts to be welded.
 A curtain or collimated Laser beam is moved across the entire joining area of the parts.
-The Laser beam is only incident on the components where they are not obscured by the mask.
+The beam is only incident on the components where they are not obscured by the mask.
 The mask makes it possible to project extremely fine structures in the order of micrometers.
 Mask welding therefore achieves a very high resolution.
 The most diverse welding seam structures can be produced with mask welding – for example straight and curved weld lines of different width, as well as two-dimensional structures – all in a single operational step.

 If you enjoyed reading this article, why not register for future articles?